jhblacklock/capexable-report-agent/README.md

 ## Features

 - Fetches Jira tickets based on user-defined criteria.
+- Calculates an asset group percentage based on story points.
 - Supports pagination for retrieving large sets of tickets.
 - Allows users to select assignees and specify date ranges.
 - Displays results in a user-friendly table format.